starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_cairo/puzzle.rst

 ``Location`` structs.
 Each element may be accessed with a zero-based index (e.g., ``loc_tuple[2]`` is the third element.
 See :ref:`tuples`).

-In the beginning of the function we allocate 5 locations, using a typed local variable.
+At the beginning of the function we allocate 5 locations, using a typed local variable.
 Cairo looks for the constant ``Location.SIZE`` to find how many cells are required for each of the variables, and then allocates them in the order of definition.
 Since ``loc_tuple`` is a tuple of 5 locations, Cairo allocates ``5 * Location.SIZE`` memory